Anmol1696/pysph_docker/README.md

 ##Viewing the Mount Volume
 ###For Linux users
-The directory where the the mount volume is stored is in `MOUT_VOL` variable<br>
+The path of the directory, where the mount volume is stored in host machine, is in variable `MOUNT_VOL`<br>
-For viewing the mount volume outside the container first one has to enter the super user and then move to the directory.<br>
+For viewing the mount volume enter following commands :- <br>
-The commands are <br>
-`sudo -E su   `
+`sudo -E su   `<br>
 `cd $MOUNT_VOL`